Jokerman233/PIPE-NODE/README.md

 sudo mkdir -p /opt/dcdn
 ```

-**Download Pipe tool Binary from the URL you were provided via Mail ($PIPE-URL is where you'll insert the download link. into the double quote.):**
+ **2. Download Pipe tool Binary from the URL you were provided via Mail ($PIPE-URL is where you'll insert the download link. into the double quote.):**
 ```bash
 sudo curl -L "$PIPE-URL" -o /opt/dcdn/pipe-tool
 ```
-**Download Node Binary from the URL you were provided via Mail ($DCDND-URL is where you'll insert the download link. into the double quote.):**
+**3.Download Node Binary from the URL you were provided via Mail ($DCDND-URL is where you'll insert the download link. into the double quote.):**
 ```bash
 sudo curl -L "$DCDND-URL" -o /opt/dcdn/dcdnd
 ```

-**Make Binary Executable:**
+**4.Make Binary Executable:**
 ```bash
 sudo chmod +x /opt/dcdn/pipe-tool sudo chmod +x /opt/dcdn/dcdnd